maueroats/teaching--2020-2021/content/ap-cs/java/review/sem1final/index.md

 ### Close Double

+(Do last, optional/extra credit/makeup if you cannot do one of the others.)

 The positive difference between two numbers that are supposed to match is called an error.
 With an array, we add up all of the errors.

-Computer the error in matching the first n numbers of an array with the n numbers coming immediately after.
+The `closeDouble` function computes the error in matching the first n numbers of an array with the n numbers coming immediately after.

 One catch: a 99 matches with anything with an error of 0.